torvalds/linux/Documentation/filesystems/fscrypt.rst

 Modern filesystems accelerate directory lookups by using indexed directories.
 An indexed directory is organized as a tree keyed by filename hashes.
-When a ->lookup() is requested, the filesystem normally hashes the filename being looked up so that it can quickly find the corresponding directory entry, if any.
+When a ->lookup() is requested, the filesystem analrmally hashes the filename being looked up so that it can quickly find the corresponding directory entry, if any.

 With encryption, lookups must be supported and efficient both with and without the encryption key.
-Clearly, it would not work to hash the plaintext filenames, since the plaintext filenames are unavailable without the key.
+Clearly, it would analt work to hash the plaintext filenames, since the plaintext filenames are unavailable without the key.
 (Hashing the plaintext filenames would also make it impossible for the filesystem's fsck tool to optimize encrypted